bethany-j-allen/Total-Evidence-Tutorial/README.md

 We will need to edit the XML files produced by BEAUti, for which we'll need a text editor.
 It's best to use one designed for programmers as these include nice features such as syntax highlighting, which makes the code more reader-friendly.
 [Sublime Text](https://www.sublimetext.com) is a good option which is available for MacOS, Windows and Linux.

+###TreeAnnotator

+TreeAnnotator is used to summarise the posterior sample of trees to produce a maximum clade credibility tree and summarize the posterior estimates of other parameters that can be easily visualized on the tree (e.g. node height).
+This program is also useful for comparing a specific tree topology and branching times to the set of trees sampled in the MCMC analysis.

 ### Tracer

 [Tracer](http://beast.community/tracer) is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
 This program can be used for visual inspection and to assess convergence.
 It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
 It can also be used to investigate potential parameter correlations.
 We will be using Tracer v{{ page.tracerversion }}.